All you need to know about the Edinburgh Festival Fringe

 How big is big?

-More than 3,000 shows, all 300-plus venues across the city.
+Thousands of shows, and hundreds of venues across the city.
 That makes it the biggest arts festival ever!

 What can I see there?

-There is a massive range of choice at the Edinburgh Fringe, with the three largest genres last year being comedy, theatre and music.
-From stand-up comedy to Shakespeare to musicals to site-specific immersive all-female Greek tragedy, there's something for everyone.
+There is a massive range of choice at the Edinburgh Fringe, with the three largest genres this year being comedy, theatre and music.
+From stand-up comedy to Shakespeare to musicals to site-specific shows inside shipping containers, there's something for everyone.
 There are venues dedicated to dance, cabaret in a (upside-down) cow and we once saw a Beckett play in a toilet.

 A Beckett play in a toilet?